jondashkyle/photo-on-startup/readme.md

 ## Installation

 Run `npm install` on the `photo-on-startup` directory.
 Install imagesnap `brew install imagesnap`.
+Install imagemagick `brew install imagemagick`.
 Install and configure sleepwatcher `brew install sleepwatcher`.

 Create a script in your user bin (photo.sh, for example) which executes the the photo-on-startup script snap command.
 Be sure to change your directories as appropriate.
 For example: